 By April 1862, Grant and his armies had captured and secured both Memphis and New Orleans, leaving almost the entire Mississippi River under Union control.
 It fell fully under Union control in July 1863, after the long siege of Vicksburg.

-This victory officially cut the Confederacy in two, leaving the Western states and territories, mainly Texas, Louisiana, and Arkansas, completely alone.
+This Union victory officially cut the Confederacy in two, leaving the Western states and territories, mainly Texas, Louisiana, and Arkansas, completely alone.

 Grant then marched, along with his counterpart in the West, William Rosecrans, to fight the remaining Confederate forces in Kentucky and Tennessee.
 The two combined forces to win the Third Battle of Chattanooga at the end of 1863.
-The road to Atlanta was now open, and victory was within reach.
+The road to Atlanta was now open, and Union victory was within reach.

 Winning the American Civil War

 By the end of 1863, Lincoln could smell victory.
 The Confederacy was split in two down the Mississippi, and it had been beaten back from trying to invade the North twice.

 Struggling to fill its ranks, the Confederacy had been conscripting (otherwise known as drafting) more and more people, lowering the age requirement for fighting all the way down to fifteen.
 Lincoln had been conscripting too, but he was also receiving a steady supply of volunteers.

 In addition, the Emancipation Proclamation, which freed slaves in Confederate states, was starting to have its effect.
 Slaves were running from their plantations and receiving protection from Union armies, further crippling the Southern states economy.
 Many of these newly-freed slaves actually even joined the Union army, giving Lincoln yet another advantage.

 Seeing the win on the horizon, Lincoln promoted Grant, a man who shared his all-or-nothing approach to fighting, and made him the commander of all Union armies.
 Together they hatched a plan to crush the Confederacy and win the Civil War.
 It consisted of three main components: